 One of my music industry predictions for 2019 is that the most savvy publicists are going to be evolving into marketing teams for artists, as the music media ecosystem has changed drastically in the last few years.
 What are your thoughts?

 I think that’s a good point.
 PR is no longer about landing a few placements in big outlets.
 It’s going to be about building a strong and that is all over the place on playlists and sync deals.
 For artists to really make it, the music has to be good enough to cut through the noise that is out there.
 That largely means matching up the branding of an artist with the right kind of audience.
-You can’t put an intellectual singer songwriter on a billboard in Times Square, likewise you probably don’t want a gangsta rapper as a sponsor for a Mommy Blog podcast.
-These kind of branding decisions need to be made with a strategic plan, not just a “all coverage is good coverage” mentality.
+You can’t put an intellectual singer-songwriter on a billboard in Times Square, likewise, you probably don’t want a gangsta rapper as a sponsor for a Mommy Blog podcast.
+These kinds of branding decisions need to be made with a strategic plan, not just an “all coverage is good coverage” mentality.

 What sonic trends have you noticed lately?
 What sounds do you predict are going to be big in the next few years?
 What current fads will age badly?
 What will never go out of style?

 Wow, this is a huge question.
 We’ve been hearing a lot of 80s synths for the past few years.
 I think those will be around for a bit.
 Disco beats are hitting pretty hard in the past several months.
 I’m talking full-on BeeGees stuff here.
 It’s interesting and sometimes works, but it has to be well done.
 I’m not personally a fan of overproduction in the electronic subgenres, but that seems to be very popular.
 Because we tend to feature mostly folk and singer-songwriter types, a lot of the music we cover has more of a timeless vibe to it.
 A good melody and meaningful lyrics never go out of style.
 That’s what it’s all about for us and hopefully always will be

 What advice would you give emerging bands and artists to make the most of a blog placement in 2019?